top of page

 The topic is indeed quite interesting and you will quickly understand why.

-The exact date of of construction for the cathedral of Saint-Etienne is not very well know.
+The exact date of construction for the cathedral of Saint-Etienne is not very well know.

 It is believed that in a 3rd century, Saint Saturnin , who had established a Catholic community in Toulouse, created a place of worship at that very location.